J-Ngan/VideoGameSales-Model/README.md

 ![](GlobalSales.PNG)

 The data has over 16000 rows of videogames filled with 11 columns which contain the characistics of the games such as rank, name, platform, year, genre, publisher, NA_Sales, EU sales, JP_sales, Other_sales, Global_Sales.
 For the model I decided that I would focus on four columns that the model would train on which were name, platform, year, and genre.
 The information I would want the model to predict is the Global_Sales of the videogame.
+Even though there were other columns like rank, NA_Sales, and more, I felt like only training those 4 columns as I fear that too much data will hinder the model instead of making it better.
 ## Methods

 The tools I used was:\